 If you are going to stay in Sweden for one year or more, you must notify the Swedish Tax Agency of your move to Sweden.
 You will then be issued with a personal identity number.

 Coordination numbers are structured in a similar way to personal identity numbers, but, 60 is added to the day on which an individual was born.
 So someone born on 24 September 1990 would be given the coordination number 900984, followed by four digits.
 In coordination numbers for men, these four digits are odd numbers.
 For women, they are even numbers.

 You have the same coordination number for life, and no two coordination numbers are identical.
 But if you register at an address in Sweden later on, you will be given a personal identity number, which will replace your coordination number.

 You can use your coordination number when communicating with Swedish public authorities, health services and banks.
 If you need to provide a document that shows your coordination number, you can request an extract from the Swedish Population Register.

-A coordination number that is not in use can be registered as inactive.
+A coordination number that is not in current use can be marked as inactive.
 This happens automatically after five years.
 The change in status will be recorded in the Swedish Population Register, and other Swedish public authorities will be notified.
-If you move away from Sweden, you should notify the Swedish Tax Agency that you want your coordination number to be marked as inactive.
-That way, nobody else will be able to use it once you have left the country.
-If you return to Sweden, you can request for your coordination number to be reactivated.
-To do this, please visit one of our service centres, bringing proof of identity.
+If you move away from Sweden and no longer have use for your coordination number, it is a good idea to notify the Swedish Tax Agency that you want your coordination number to be marked as inactive.
+This will help to prevent fraudulent use when you have left the country.
+If you return to Sweden, you can request for your coordination number to be reactivated if needed.
+To do this, please visit a service centre bringing proof of identity.

 When the Swedish Tax Agency gives you a coordination number, we register a contact address for you.
 Your contact address can be either in Sweden or abroad.
 Once your identity is confirmed, we will also enter your address in SPAR, the Swedish state personal address register, (“Statens personadressregister”).